IgnisAstrorum/JWST_completeness/README.md

 The final results, contained in a folder specified in the config file are fits tables containing the full inserted catalog, the catalog of detected sources and the catalog of undetected sources along with a plot of completeness vs apparent magnitude and the completeness data saved into a text file.
+A simple script to plot a 2D completeness - absolute magnitude - redshift relation is provided by the 2d_comp_z.py file.

 Intermediate fits images with inserted sources and sextractor files are saved in separate directories (specified in the config) for the ease of checking the results.